NEARBuilders/bos-workspace/README.md

 </div>

 `bos-workspace` is a comprehensive toolset designed to simplify the development and deployment of [NEAR components](https://docs.near.org/bos/tutorial/quickstart) and applications.
-With support for hot reload, TypeScript, and multiple app management, it caters to developers looking for an efficient and scalable developer environment.
+With support for hot reload, TypeScript, and multi-app management, it caters to developers looking for an efficient and scalable developer environment.

 ## Quickstart

 To begin, either:

-* [Use the template repository](https://github.com/new?template_name=quickstart&template_owner=NEARBuilders) with quickstart app, preconfigured git workflows, playwright test suite
+* [Use the template repository](https://github.com/new?template_name=quickstart&template_owner=NEARBuilders) with quickstart app, preconfigured git workflows, and playwright test suite

 * Use the init command for an empty workspace: